Author Site Reviewresults

 • Feed the leg straps under the buttocks and cross buckle where possible.
 (In the case of a fractured femur, the leg straps should not be used).

-• Utilization of the Ked pad will assist with neutral alignment.
+• Utilization of the KED pad will assist with neutral alignment.

 • Attach the Velcro straps to the forehead and chin.